 Further Reading

-TYDFor an excellent book abut the chief features and hw to handle them, see Transforming Your Dragons by José Stevens.
+TYDFor an excellent book abut the chief features (our inner demons or “dragons”), and how to handle them, see Transforming Your Dragons by José Stevens.

 The Catholic Church is responsible for teaching me to live this way.
 Self-sacrifice is harm against me.
 I was giving to find a sense of worth.
 I am 57 and often put others needs before my own.
 I have to change my view of my true self.
 This article hit my heart.
 Every person involved with an alcoholic or addict needs to read, specifically, those who attend Al-Anon.